Injections and Other Procedures

 Correcting a Failed Bunion Repair

-The goal of correcting a failed bunion repair, using a procedure called revision surgery, is to relieve pain and deformity of the first toe that remains after the initial surgery.
+The goal of correcting a failed bunion repair is to relieve pain and deformity of the first toe that remains after the initial surgery.
 Sometimes arthritis develops after bunion surgery.
 This may require a different procedure than the first.
 It is important to figure out why the first surgery failed to prevent another failure.

 Extracorporeal Shock Wave Therapy